Application requirements vary between our Certificate programs. For information on your specific area of interest please click the program below.

 7. Submit the Following to the Lamont School of Music, Office of Admission

 - All other Certificate Applicants need to schedule and complete a Music Audition.
+Please indicate your date preferences on the graduate application.

 8. Application Status